BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 #### :mrf_reject_newly_created_account_notes
 After initially encountering an user, all their posts will be rejected for the configured time (in seconds).
 Only drops posts.
-Follows, reposts, etc. are not effected.
+Follows, reposts, etc. are not affected.

 * `age`: Time below which to reject (in seconds)